-Bending Strength of North American Softwoods
+Bending Strengths of North American Softwoods

 Characteristics of the Strongest Softwoods

 The strongest softwoods aren’t just a one trick pony.
 They share a few other characteristics that further separate them from the pack.
-First of all, they also tend to be much more elastic.
-In terms of actual stiffness ratings, the most elastic softwoods are yellow pine, Douglas fir, Hemlock, Cypress, & Spruce.
+First of all, they tend to be much less elastic.
+In terms of actual stiffness ratings, the least elastic softwoods are yellow pine, Douglas fir, Hemlock, Cypress, & Spruce.
 As you may have already noticed in the chart, those woods also have the top five bending strength thresholds in almost the same order.
 Next, the strongest softwoods also tend to have high compressive strength ratings.
-This the measurement of a wood species’s strength to withstand force pushed inward from end grain to end grain.
+This the measurement of a wood species’ strength to withstand force pushed inward from end grain to end grain.
 To visualize, an example of this would be a table or desk leg being compressed between the ground and the top surface.
 Again, the same five species mentioned above also have excellent compressive strengths.

 Grouping Softwoods by Bending Strength